 Taking your child to see a doctor or specialist in Belgium

-If your child needs to see a specialist for treatment, you are again free to choose where they are treated as long as it is covered by your insurer.
-Most specialist paediatricians in Belgium are based within hospitals.
-Details of all paediatric departments at hospitals in Brussels can be found on the Hospichild website.
-This site also contains a wealth of information on all aspects of hospitalisation of children, before, during and after their stay.
+If your child needs to see a specialist for treatment, they usually need a referral.
+However, you’re free to choose where they receive treatment as long as your insurer covers it.
+Most specialist pediatricians in Belgium are generally based within Belgian hospitals.
+Details of all pediatric departments at hospitals in Brussels can be found on the Hospichild website.
+This site also contains a wealth of information on all aspects of the hospitalization of children, before, during, and after their stay.